-The Only Czech Laureate of the Most Prestigious Harp Competitions
+The Only Czech Laureate of the Most Prestigious Harp Competitions in the World

 Jana Boušková graduated from the Prague Conservatory and Ostrava University where she studied in the class of prof. Libuše Váchalová.
-She continued studying at the prestigious Indiana University with prof. Susann McDonald.
-Jana Boušková is the only Czech harpist who won the world’s most important and acknowledged international harp competition – in 1992 in the USA.
-In the same year she was awarded the 2nd prize in the competition with the oldest tradition in the world in Israel.
+She continued one year studying at the prestigious Indiana University with prof. Susann McDonald.
+Jana Boušková is the only Czech harpist who won the world’s most important and acknowledged international harp competitions.In 1992 in the USA and in the same year she was awarded the 2nd prize in the competition with the oldest tradition in the world in Israel.

 Thanks to her distinct artistic successes Jana Boušková rapidly became a very demanded harpist performing on the prominent stages all over the world as a soloist as well as in cooperation with such interpreters like Maxim Vengerov, Jurij Bashmet, Patrick Gallois, Jiří Bárta, Christian Tetzlaff, Sharon Kam or Mstislav Rostropovič.
 This renowned cello virtuoso asked for the contact on Jana after listening to her performance in radio.
 Later, Jana premiered with Mstislav Rostropovich the compositions by Ravi Shankar in the frame of the festival in Evian (France) among others.